-- This course will utilize a "flipped" classroom.
+- This is a fully virtual course which will utilize a "flipped" classroom.
 Lectures (video and slides) will be provided online for asynchronous viewing while the "lecture" time will be used as extended office hours and problem solving session. - Students are expected to come to lecture prepared.
 We will not do a traditional lecture but instead answer questions and work on problems.
 You should come with your problems ready to ask.
-Additionally, lecture reading assignments should be completed before lecture in order to be successful. - Class attendance during the "lecture" time is required.
-Make sure you are reading the book and watching recorded lectures. - Homework will be assigned weekly and will include Matlab programming problems (Computer problems). - Students may study together in (virtual) groups but all assignments must be completed individually.
+Additionally, lecture reading assignments should be completed before lecture in order to be successful. - Class attendance during the "lecture" time is NOT required.
+However, it will be difficult to be successful if you are not engaged.
+Make sure you are reading the book and watching recorded - Homework will be assigned weekly and will include Matlab programming problems. - Students may study together in (virtual) groups but all assignments must be completed individually.
 Copying homework is unacceptable and will result in a fail in the class with an F grade. - Homework will be due via Webcampus (Canvas) on the designated date.
-No late homework will be accepted unless prior notification and arrangements are made. - Class participation will be recorded through online "quizzes".
-Each participation quiz will be worth 5 points only toward the final grade (despite usually having more posted points).
-This means you can make a few mistakes and still get full points.
-Use these to identify areas where you need help. - Exams are cumulative but will emphasize new material.
+No late homework will be accepted unless prior notification and arrangements are made. - Class participation will be recorded through online questions.
+The format is still to be decided. - Exams are cumulative but will emphasize new material. - Exams should be i) completed by you alone ii) without the use of any books or reference material other than explicitly allowed iii) without access to internet outside of Webcampus and iv) should not be discussed with any other student until after the exam is closed.